-Free shipping and returns within The Netherlands & Belgium
+Free shipping within The Netherlands & Belgium

 The Radboud University Medical Center in Nijmegen is conducting research into Parkinson's disease.
 In 2019, research was conducted into the possibilities of using blue light in Parkinson's patients.
 Blue light glasses have been introduced as a possible new method to treat sleep and mood disorders in patients with Parkinson's disease (PD).
 Assessing patient acceptance is an important first step towards formal testing and introduction into clinical practice.
 The results of the first phase were published in June in Parkinson's Disease (Hindawi) Volume 2019.
 Below is a summary and a link to the publication.